mjoslin-ai/HR_Analytics/README.md

 ## Problem Statement

-The dashboard helps to understanding employee preference between work from home and work from office over time, as well as exployee wellness.
-It helps an employer in further diagnosing the reason why employees take frequent work from home days on specific days of the week.
-In person team building or meetings can be scheduled on days with highest percentage of present employees.
-In addition, in a hyprid work from home and work from office, an employer can have a data driven approach to better office capacity planning when it comes to space utilization and infrastructure cost.
+The dashboard provides insights into employee preferences for working from home versus working from the office over time, as well as employee wellness trends.
+It allows employers to identify patterns when multiple employees take sick leave during specific months, enabling proactive measures.
+Additionally, it assists in understanding why employees frequently choose to work from home on certain days of the week.
+This information can be used to schedule in-person team-building activities or meetings on days when employee attendance is highest.
+Moreover, in a hybrid work model, the dashboard supports data-driven decisions for optimizing office capacity planning when concerning space utilization and infrastructure costs.

 ### Steps followed